browner12/mailer/README.md

 ## Queuing

-By default, emails will be queued when you call the `send()` method.
+By default, emails will be sent using Laravel's `queueOn()` method.
+Assuming you have queueing setup in your application, this will add the emails to an 'email' queue.
 To send out emails synchronously, call `sendSynchronously()` instead.

 ``` php
 $mailer->signup($user)->sendSynchronously();